Simplified communication and collaboration

 The product features and experience are the same across the offers for small and medium-sized businesses and enterprises.
 Pricing and availability may differ.

 Teams Phone with Calling Plan package is a cloud-based phone system that enables users to make, receive, and transfer calls to and from landlines and mobile phones on the PSTN in Teams.
 Teams Phone with Calling Plan includes a phone system and a domestic calling plan—available in 35 markets.

 Teams Phone with Calling Plan is designed for small and medium-sized businesses and enterprise customers using Microsoft 365 that are seeking a modern phone system.
 Teams Phone with Calling Plan can be added onto Microsoft Teams Essentials or Microsoft 365 subscriptions that include Microsoft Teams.
 Qualifying plans include Microsoft 365 Business Basic, Business Standard, Business Premium, E3, or A3; Office 365 F3, E1, E3, A1, or A3; and Teams Essentials with Azure Active Directory Identity.10

 Teams Phone with Calling Plan includes a phone system and a domestic calling plan.
 Learn more.

 A prepaid wallet (known as Communications Credits) is available for adding toll-free, additional minutes, and other pay-per-minute charges.

-An optional international calling plan that includes 600 minutes per person per month can be purchased as an add-on to Business Voice.
+An optional international calling plan that includes 600 minutes per person per month can be purchased as an add-on.

 Got a suggestion?
 We’d love to hear from you.
 Here are three ways to share feedback: